sergeivolodin/practice-midterm-skeleton/Theory-Questions.md

 ```

 - [n] The interface should be a class instead
-- [y] The stack index should be a generic index, so it doesn't limit the interface
+- [n] The stack index should be a generic index, so it doesn't limit the interface
 - [y] The interface exposes too much internal complexity, breaking the abstraction layer
-- [y] The interface should inherit from other interfaces to be more usable
+- [n] The interface should inherit from other interfaces to be more usable

 ### Question 12